The Computer Sheds

 The Computer Sheds hold the Jim Austin Computer Collection, over 1500 computers and many thousands of other artifacts such as books, calculators, spares, test equipment as well as a fine collection of Radios and Valves (the RadioShed).
 It has some incredible items including a computer that weighs over 10 Tons, a computer that ran for over 30 years, one of the first computer mice, and many others.
 It is one of the largest collections of computers and related technology anywhere.

-This web site gives an overview of the collection.
+This web site gives an overview of the collection and some of the items we have.
 The collection is open to the public.
 Because its a private collection its only open to guided tours.
 This can be any number from, individuals to large groups.
 Details of how to book are at the bottom of this page.

 To access descriptions of some of the items in the sheds use the menu bar at the base of the page.
 Note that as a history museum this site uses very early web technology!